 Their participation in engagements and consultations to ensure that a proper inter-sectional race and gender base analysis is applied to the co-development of programs, services, legislation and policies should be encouraged.

 Equal Chance joins forces with various Allies, departments and organization to work towards a more equal, just and fair society.
 Our organization truly believes that it takes all people within society to attain equality.
 In the journey towards equality, no one should be left behind.

 "No one is equal until we are all equal".

 We believe all people deserve an equal chance and access to equal opportunities regardless of their race, gender identity, sexual orientation, religious and political beliefs.
 Indeed, all humans are born free and equal in dignity and in rights.
 Each person, if they are given equal opportunities and an equal chance can define their future, contribute positively to their society and change the world!

-To equip vulnerable (low-income and homeless) black people and Black Canadians with concrete tools to fight the barriers formed against them and contribute to building a society in which our communities, our women, our men, our youth and gender diverse people will have equal opportunities, chances and access to important/vital resources by working closely with various departments, companies, organizations and Allies.
+To equip vulnerable (low-income and homeless) black people and Black Canadians with concrete tools to fight the barriers formed against them and contribute to building a society in which our communities, our women, our men, our youth and gender diverse people will have equal opportunities, chances and access to important/vital resources by working closely with various departments, companies, organizations and Allies locally and internationally.